Bluenose

 Bluenose was a fishing and racing gaff rig schooner built in 1921 in Lunenburg, Nova Scotia, Canada.
 A celebrated racing ship and fishing vessel, Bluenose under the command of Angus Walters, became a provincial icon for Nova Scotia and an important Canadian symbol in the 1930s, serving as a working vessel until she was wrecked in 1946.
-Nicknamed the "Queen of the North Atlantic", she was later commemorated by a replica, Bluenose II, built in 1963.
+Nicknamed the "Queen of the North Atlantic", she was later commemorated by the Bluenose one-design sloop (1946) and a replica, Bluenose II (1963).
 The name Bluenose originated as a nickname for Nova Scotians from as early as the late 18th century.

 Design and description

-Designed by William James Roué, the vessel was intended for both fishing and racing duties.
-Intended to compete with American schooners for speed, the design that Roué originally drafted in autumn 1920 had a waterline length of 36.6 m which was 2.4 m too long for the competition.
+Bluenose was designed by William James Roué, and intended for both fishing and racing.
+Built to compete with schooners from the United States for speed, the design that Roué originally drafted in late 1920 had a waterline length of 36.6 m which was 2.4 m too long for the competition.
 Sent back to redesign the schooner, Roué produced a revised outline.
-The accepted revisal placed the inside ballast on top of the keel to ensure that it was as low as possible, improving the overall speed of the vessel.
+The accepted revision placed the inside ballast on top of the keel to ensure that it was as low as possible, improving the overall speed of the vessel.
 One further alteration to the revised design took place during construction.
 The bow was raised by 0.5 m to allow more room in the forecastle for the crew to eat and sleep.
 The alteration was approved of by Roué.
 The change increased the sheer in the vessel's bow, giving the schooner a unique appearance.

-The design, that was accepted and later built was a combination of the designs of both Nova Scotian and American shipbuilders had been constructing for the North Atlantic fishing fleet.
-The vessel was constructed of Nova Scotian pine, spruce, birch and oak and the masts were created from Oregon pine.
+The plans, that were accepted and later built, was a combination of the designs from shipbuilders in the United States and Nova Scotia that had been previously constructed for the North Atlantic fishing fleet.
+The vessel was built of Nova Scotian pine, spruce, birch and oak and the masts were created from Douglas fir.
 Bluenose had a displacement of 258 t and was 43.6 m long overall and 34.1 m at the waterline.
 The vessel had a beam of 8.2 m and a draught of 4.85 m.

 The schooner carried 930 m2 of sail.
 Bluenose's mainmast reached 38.4 m above deck and the schooner's foremast reached 31.3 m.
 Her mainboom was 24.7 m and the schooner's foreboom was 9.9 m.
 The vessel had a crew of 20 and her hull was painted black.
 The vessel cost $35,000 to build.